Commerce

 Sir, – The failure of the Scottish Government to implement its proposed Marine Protected Zones has been viewed by some conservationist groups as a failure to protect our seas.

-However I, as a former fisherman who skippered a very successful line and gill net boat on the Firth of Clyde, fee this “failure” should be viewed as a superb opportunity to restore our inshore fisheries to their once prolific status.
+However I, as a former fisherman who skippered a very successful line and gill net boat on the Firth of Clyde, feel this “failure” should be viewed as a superb opportunity to restore our inshore fisheries to their once prolific status.

 Back in the 1980s the cod stocks in the Barents Sea north of Norway had a near total collapse due to over-fishing by mainly foreign trawlers.